 On 18 March 2020 the National NAIDOC Week Committee announced they were postponing official NAIDOC celebrations due to COVID-19.
-As the new dates had not been announced and due to the honouring of William Cooper’s legacy as an Aboriginal Christian Leader, we decided we would still mark NAIDOC during the original dates 5 - 12 July.
-NAIDOC Week always runs from the first Sunday to the second Sunday in July.
-Last week the National NAIDOC Week Committee announced the new dates for 2020 as 8 - 15 November.
-This gives us the opportunity to continue Walking Together with two opportunities to celebrate.
+As the new dates had not yet been announced and due to the honouring of William Cooper’s legacy as an Aboriginal Christian Leader, we decided to still mark NAIDOC during the original dates 5 - 12 July, as well as the new dates for 2020, 8 - 15 November.
+NAIDOC Week always runs from the first Sunday to the second Sunday in July, and this will still be the case in years to come.
+This year we have had the opportunity to continue Walking Together with two opportunities to celebrate NAIDOC Week.

 The 2020 NAIDOC Week theme is: Always Was Always Will Be.
 This theme is in reference to the continuing connection of Aboriginal and Torres Strait Islander peoples to these lands now called Australia since time immemorial to today and beyond.
 This connection involves caring for and stewarding the lands and waters, and is deeply cultural and spiritual.
 Always Was Always Will Be recognises the true history of this nation, not a history founded in colonisation that is only 250 years old.